SFU-CMPT353-W25-DBS/Project/web/README.md

 This subfolder contains the files for our static website we used to host interactive visualizations of data found in our report.

-The website can be accessed via this url: \<PUT A URL HERE>
+The website can be accessed via this url: https://sfu-cmpt353-s25-dbs.github.io/Project/

-The website is built using Vue.js powered by Vite.
+The website is built using Vue.js powered by Nuxt.
 It is hosted on Github Pages.

+It is not required to install anything in this folder in order to run the python code.
+This is purely for the website.
+Changes made in this directory are automatically built and deployed to the website via a GitHub Action's workflow.

+Minimum version of Node.js required **FOR LOCAL DEVELOPMENT ONLY**: v20

 <hr>